robert-westenberger/knowledgebase/book-notes/mathematics-for-computer-science/chapter-1-what-is-a-proof.md

 Each step in a proof should be clear and "logical"; in particular, one should state what previously proved facts are used to derive each new conclusion.

 ### Patterns of Proof

+A proof can be any sequence of logical deductions.
+Many proofs follow one of a handful of standard templates.
+Each proof has it own details, of course, but these templates at least provide you with an outline to fill in.